The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Since the beam resembles the pattern of the halogen bulb, your eyes can easily adjust to the lights.
 Also, other drivers coming in from the opposite direction won’t get too distracted by the brightness.

-- Low-heat LEDs
+- Pros: Low-heat LEDs.
+Waterproof.

-- The warranty lasts for one year
+- Cons: The warranty only lasts for one year.

 This LED headlight conversion kit features high-tech bulbs with 46 watts and 12,000 lumens of extremely bright white light.
 It also has the best beam pattern, which resembles an original halogen beam.